 Perspective: We will need the societal perspective for the eventual manuscript, based on my discussions with the reviewer and Dr. Popp.
 To accomplish this, I will work with Dr. Adam Levine’s clinical research team to ascertain the hourly salaries for nurses and doctors and model costs such as transportation fees for patients and missed days of work.

-Cost-effectiveness measure: See Reviewer Comment 1 for the two possible effectiveness measures we can use.
+Cost-effectiveness measure: To estimate the cost-effectiveness of using the different prediction models relative to care as usual, we will calculate the incremental cost-effectiveness ratio (ICER), defined below.
+Specifically, we will compare each triage strategy (excluding the least effective strategy) with the next most effective strategy, e.g., strategy B with the somewhat less effective strategy A, by taking the difference in effectiveness between the two strategies.
+We will then calculate the difference in mean costs between the same two strategies and take the ratio of the differences (cost to effectiveness).
+We will calculate the ICER using both short-term measures of effectiveness and DALYs.

-Below is the ICER formula and league table.
 Please note that NIRUDAK model is for patients over-five and the DHAKA model is for patients five-and-under (see Reviewer Comment 7), so these models will be assessed separately.

 incremental cost effectiveness ratio ICER